 critical thinking in math

-Real-World Examples Where Math Thinking Matters More Than Formulas
+Real-Life Situations Where Math Thinking Matters

-SituationThinking Skill Used
+Everyday SituationThinking Skill Used

 How Teachers and Parents Support Math Thinking at Home and School